Sneaky Gas Station Scams You Need to Watch Out for

 pathdoc/Adobe woman's hand swiping credit card

-A skimmer is a device attached on or above the credit card reader on a gas pump that reads the magnetic stripe on a debit or credit card while the card is inserted into the card reader.
+A skimmer is a device attached to or above the credit card reader on a gas pump.
+It reads the magnetic stripe on a debit or credit card while the card is inserted into the card reader.

 The skimmer stores the card information.
 Installers of skimmers can remove the devices later and then use the card number and information to make online purchases with the card.

 A skimmer can’t read a chip card, but most chip cards also have a magnetic stripe.
-So, if you use the strip reader at the pump, you can still fall prey to a scam.
+So if you still use the strip reader at the pump, you can still fall prey to a scam.

 How much danger are you in with a skimmer?